Key Dates & Timings

 1) Their 'Hill' rucksack which must contain the mandatory hill kit (waterproofs, survival bag etc etc) plus whatever else the competitor wants on the hill each day.
 There is no limit to the size and weight of this bag, as the competitor will need to transport it to South Wales themselves!

 2) Their 'Resupply Dry Bag', again this can contain anything that the competitor wants (we recommend additional warm clothes, food etc) and will be transported to the support point each day.
 It is very likely that some competitors will finish before the mini bus, with all the resupply bags, has reached the overnight camp so don't store anything in the resupply bag that you need to make yourself comfortable at the overnight camp.
+It must weigh less than 5kg.

 3) Their 'Overnight Dry Bag', this is a large bag that contains all the overnight kit (sleeping bag, mat, spare clothing etc etc).
 This will be transported direct to the overnight camp each day.